-And where that film had a cast that featured the likes of Frank Grillo (Boss Level, The Punisher), Iko Uwais (The Raid, Headshot) and Antonio Fargas (Starsky and Hutch), the third film has a rather less stellar cast.
-Which could mean a lower budget, that the studio had less faith in this film.
+And where that film had a cast that featured the likes of Frank Grillo (Boss Level, The Punisher), Iko Uwais (The Raid, Fistful of Vengeance), and Antonio Fargas (Starsky and Hutch), the third film has a rather less stellar cast.
+Which could mean a lower budget, and the studio had less faith in this film.
 Or it thought the film didn’t need names to succeed and the money could go to effects instead.
 A name cast certainly didn’t help Jiu Jitsu, did it?

 It’s fifteen years after the events of the last film.
 The human/alien hybrid Rose (Lindsey Morgan, The 100, Chastity Bites) destroyed the alien mothership.
 But to do so she had to destroy one of Earth’s ships and kill thousands of her own troops.
 She dropped out of sight after that.